-If you are reading this, you probably are having chronic migraines and are looking for relief in some form.
+If you are reading this, you probably have some form of chronic daily headache (correct classification term) and are looking for relief in some form.
+So let's get the terms straight first, because they can get confusing.

-These chronic daily headaches have the ability to interfere significantly with your life.
+Chronic daily migraines have the ability to interfere significantly with your life.

-You will need to learn new skills to become more resilient and help you take back a little more control of your life.
+You will need to learn new skills to become more resilient to help you take back a little more control of your life.

-Here are the basics and some tips to help you cope with this nasty type of migraine.
+Here are the basic things you need to know and some tips to help you cope with this nasty, relentless type of migraine.

 Many people experience having an aura prior to a migraine episode.
 An aura is a visual hallucination, smells or even sounds that are imagined.
 It is part of the entire migraine process, what I consider the early warning signals called the prodrome.

 The fact is that less than twenty percent of sufferers actually get auras with their migraines.
 Lucky me!
-Yesterday my symptoms lasted all day before the pain phase started and I felt the need to take my Naramig at midnight.
+For example, my symptoms can last all day before the pain phase starts and I won't feel the need to take my Naramig until midnight.

 • Moderate to severe pain.